 3. Customer Comfort

-4. Kitchen & Service Flow
+4. Kitchen and Service Flow

 5. Accessibility Compliance